GCPE2023/GCPE2023.github.io/Day03/README.md

 > Not the page you want to view?
 [Back to home page](../README.md)

-In this theory session, we will be going through the basics of website development.
+In this theory session, we will be going through the basics of linking to a backend database.
 We will learn:

 * Introduction to Application Programming Interface (API)
 * Introduction to NodeJS